 A contest for fans

-To jumpstart fan growth and celebrate the newly launched site, Kathy decided to run a contest that was exclusive for Facebook Fans.
+To jumpstart fan growth and celebrate the newly launched site, Kathy decided to run a contest for her Facebook Fans.

-With Social Campaigns from Constant Contact, Kathy was able to create a contest that would not only reward her current fan base but also offer her the opportunity to attract new fans and grow her audience on Facebook.
+Kathy created a contest that would not only reward her current fan base but also offer her the opportunity to attract new fans and grow her audience on Facebook.

-By using Social Campaigns to run the contest, Kathy was able to make the contest exclusive to people who had Liked the Flora Facebook Page.
-Fans would then provide their email address in order to be entered into the contest, which allowed Kathy to grow her mailing list as well
+Fans provided their email address in order to be entered into the contest, which allowed Kathy to grow her mailing list as well